-Each MC will consist of the following parts:
+Each MC will consist of the following parts.

-1. Ministerial Recommendation (3 single-spaced pages)
+1. Ministerial Recommendation (3 pages)

 This begins with a title and a one-sentence summary of the question.
-Next is the recommendations being proposed.
-This is followed by the rationale, offering the principal arguments in favour of the policy.
-Then a section on possible problems that might arise and responses to them.
+Next are the recommendations being proposed.
+These are followed by the rationale, offering the principal arguments in favour of the policy.
+Then a section on possible problems and responses to them.
 Finally, there is a section on political considerations.

-2. Analysis (5 single-spaced pages)
+2.Analysis (5 pages)